Pigeonhole Protocol Design Specification

 8.6.
 The intermediate replica wraps it in a ReplicaMessageReply encrypted for Bob’s ReplicaMessage.EPubKey and puts it in its outgoing queue for the Courier.

 9.1.
-It matches ReplicaMessageReply.EnvelopeHash to its recorded state (step 2.1).
+It matches ReplicaMessageReply.EnvelopeHash to its recorded bookkeeping state (step 2.1).

 10.1.
-Bob decrypts it with the private key corresponding to his CourierEnvelope.EpubKey
+Bob decapsulates the MKEM EnvelopeReply with the private key corresponding to the sender_pubkey he put in his CourierEnvelope, obtaining the padded ReplicaMessageReplyInnerMessage.

 10.3.
 Bob can now read Alice’s message.